-- MCL calculated over three seasons summer, winter and shoulder3 - MCL accounting for seasonal differences in regional reference prices (RRP) - MCL accounting for price and load volatility in each region through volatility factors (VFs) - Use of Participant Risk Adjustment Factors (PRAFs) which express the relationship between regional load/generation and the market participant's marginal loss factor (MLF) adjusted load/generation to adjust the OSL and PM to reflect the market participant's relative risk of their load/generation - Smoothing of changes in market participant MCL requirements over corresponding seasons.
-The approach considers the seasonal data as a continuous series, over the lifespan of the NEM. - For each region, only using load to calculate the level of volatility consistent with the 2% POE target, without adjusting for generation or reallocations.
+- MCL calculated over three seasons summer, winter and shoulder3. - MCL accounting for seasonal differences in regional reference prices (RRP). - MCL accounting for price and load volatility in each region through volatility factors (VFs). - Use of Participant Risk Adjustment Factors (PRAFs) that express the relationship between regional load/generation and the market participant's marginal loss factor (MLF) adjusted load/generation.
+This is to adjust the OSL and PM to reflect the market participant's relative risk of their load/generation. - Smoothing of changes in market participant MCL requirements over corresponding seasons.
+The approach considers seasonal data as a continuous series, over the lifespan of the NEM. - For each region, only using load to calculate the level of volatility consistent with the 2% POE target, without adjusting for generation or reallocations.

-1.1.3 Reviewing the Maximum Credit Limit under the new Framework
+1.1.3 Reviewing the Maximum Credit Limit under the Framework

 AEMO performs MCL reviews for the summer, shoulder (1 and 2) and winter seasons every year.
-The 2014 Summer MCL review was the first MCL review conducted in accordance with the new Framework, and was effective on 28 November 2013.
+The 2014 Summer MCL review was the first conducted in accordance with the Framework, and was effective on 28 November 2013.

-To date, in total, five MCL reviews have been conducted, with the following effective dates:
+To date, a total of nine MCL reviews have been conducted.
+Those conducted following the previous annual report are listed below with the respective effective dates:

-- 2014 Summer 28 November 2013 - 2014 Shoulder 1 1 April 2014
+- 2015 Summer 2 December 2014 - 2015 Shoulder 1 1 April 2015